MR208 - Master of Fine Art

 Purpose of the Program

-The Master of Fine Art (Research) is a postgraduate project-based research degree.
+The Master of Fine Art (Research) is a postgraduate, usually project-based, research degree.
 The program has a pluralistic and interdisciplinary focus and cross-disciplinary dialogue is encouraged to enrich student's experience and knowledge.

 The MFA offers a rigorous, supportive and dynamic environment where the investigation of ideas and material practice pertinent to artistic research sits alongside and informs the production of art.
 Central to the program is a balance between studio practice and the conceptual and theoretical concerns that underpin the making of art.